jmonlong/docker-svtyper/README.md

-# docker-svtyper
-Docker container for SVTyper
+Docker container for [SVTyper](https://github.com/hall-lab/svtyper).
+Also has a few other tools like bcftools, tabix, AWS CLI.